 If you need to store your antique or art pieces for some time before they can be transported to your new home, use for this purpose a climate-controlled art storage facility equipped with alarm and fire sprinkler systems.
 Only in such a case, you can protect them from possible damage.

-As you can see, fine art moving process does require special knowledge, skills, and equipment, so it is always better to work with reliable art movers instead of doing it all on your own.
+As you can see, the fine art moving process does require special knowledge, skills, and equipment, so it is always better to work with reliable art movers instead of doing it all on your own.
 Entrust Fine Art Shippers with this job, and your precious possessions are guaranteed to be delivered in their pristine condition.